create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **dot** (*other: SFQuaternion*): number

-Returns the dot product of this quaternion and SSFQuaternion *other*.
+Returns the dot product of this quaternion and SFQuaternion *other*.

 #### **inverse** (): SFQuaternion